johnshorter/Teaching_Materials/README.md

 Teaching materials for Data Science are found in the folders above.

-# Applied Data Science and Data Visualisation Syllabus"
+# Applied Data Science and Data Visualisation Syllabus
 ## author: John Shorter